metagenomics/metagenomics-tk/docs/developer_guidelines.md

   * `USER_VERIFIED_DATABASE_MD5SUM` is the MD5SUM of the *extracted* database that the user should test manually before executing the pipeline.

-  * `LINK` is the link that will be used to test if is S3, HTTPS or a local path.
+  * `LINK` is the link that will be used to test if the file is accessible by S3, HTTPS or is available via a local path.

 ## Other